Need for securing your website

 Handling a WordPress multi-site, or a single website with multiple authors, it is essential to understand the type of user activity going on.
 Writers and contributors may change their account passwords or other minor changes.
 But users with higher level access can make some important changes like widgets, themes, plug-ins.
 The site owner should ensure that no major changes are made without their approval.
 Audit logs help to keep track of all changes major or minor.

-A good plug-in for overall security of your WordPress site is All In One WP Security & Firewall, regularly updated with 700,000+ active installations.
+A good plug-in for the overall security of your WordPress site is All In One WP Security & Firewall, regularly updated with 700,000+ active installations.

 r) Regular backups